Wish (Expressing Regret, Desire, and Imagined Situations)

 Using would for your own actions:

-- Correct: “I wish I studied more.”
+- Prefer: “I wish I studied more.” (present regret about my current habit)

 Confusing wish + would with wish + past simple: